borgateo/ermes/README.md

 ███████╗██║  ██║██║ ╚═╝ ██║███████╗███████║
 ╚══════╝╚═╝  ╚═╝╚═╝     ╚═╝╚══════╝╚══════╝
 ```
+## Features

+1. Follow all(*) the followers of a passed user
+2. Like the latest 3 (configurable) posts of all your followers
+3. Like the latest 3 (configurable) posts of all your followings
+4. Like the latest ~16 posts of your timeline
+5. Unfollow people that don't follow you back
+6. More coming soon...

+(*) Note: only the accounts that meet a specific criteria.

 ## Install
 `$ go get -v github.com/borteo/ermes`

-## Run w/o docker-compose
+## Get started

-If you have already govendor install, start from point 2:
+If you have already govendor installed, start from point 2:

 1. `$go get -u github.com/kardianos/govendor`
 2. `$ govendor sync`
 3. `$ go build`
-4. `$ ./ermes`
+4. `$ ./ermes [-h -followers -followings -user={username} -timeline] [-skip]`

-There are several flags available:

-- Unfollow people that don't follow you back: `./ermes -unfollow`
-- Like your followers or followings media: `	./ermes -followers` or `	./ermes -followings`
-- Follow passed user's followers and like their media: `./ermes -user=username -reset=true`

-## Run w/ docker-compose
-### Requirements
-Docker
-Docker-compose
+Use the flag `-h` to see all the available flags.

-### How to run
+For instance, to run feature #5:
-`docker-compose up --build`

-Refs:
+`$ ./ermes -unfollow`

+Note: `-skip` flag works only with followers, followings and user

+## Contributing
+This is a WIP project, feel free to fork it and/or create PRs/Issues.

+## Shout-out
 - https://github.com/ahmdrz/goinsta
 - https://github.com/kirsle/follow-sync

-### Disclaimer
+## Disclaimer

 This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Instagram or any of its affiliates or subsidiaries.
 This is an independent and unofficial pseudo-bot.
 Use at your own risk.